 • Smaller handwriting.
 Handwriting is a very personal thing and can be an indicator of many issues.
 When it comes to the early indicators of PD, smaller, tighter handwriting could be an indication of the early stages of this disease.
 Look for letters that are smaller and closer together, changes in the spacing of words, or writing that seems crowded and cramped.

 • Changes in sense of smell.
 The sense of smell is an important way that people interact with the world around them.
 This can help to prevent dangers as well as triggering memories.
 Seniors who are developing often show loss of sense of smell, especially when it comes to particular scents.
 Banana, licorice, and dill pickles are smells that people with Parkinson’s disease often struggle to detect.

 • Sleep disruptions.
 Though it is common for seniors to experience changes in their sleep patterns as they get older, if they are serious it could be an indication of Parkinson’s disease.
 Look for symptoms such as thrashing, kicking, or tossing and turning while sleeping.
 If your parent is complaining of not sleeping well or of being tired, consider evaluating their sleep to determine if they are showing these disruptions.

 If your parent has recently been diagnosed with Parkinson’s disease, now may be the ideal time to consider starting a home care arrangement.
 This progressive disease will mean that your parent requires additional care as the months and years pass.
 Introducing an in home care services provider early in the disease will help ensure that they receive the care that they need at each stage while still being able to maintain as much independence as possible.

-If You Or An Aging Loved One Are Considering Hiring Professional Home Care in North Palm Beach, FL, Please Contact The Caring Staff at Assisting Hands Home Care at 561-829-3080 Today.
+If You Or An Aging Loved One Are Considering Hiring Professional Parkinson’s Care in West Palm Beach & Palm Beach FL or surrounding areas, Please Contact The Caring Staff at Assisting Hands Home Care at 561) 781-5885 Today.